 The fireworks are provided by two different organizations.
 One of course, is Brooklyn's very own Cyclones baseball team and MCU Stadium.
 The other sponsoring entity is the Alliance for Coney Island and the New York City Department of Parks and Recreation.
 The latter sponsors Friday night fireworks.

 One day where everyone expects to see a fireworks display is the Fourth of July.
 This is also one of the most popular days in Coney Island.
 Start your day watching the annual Nathan's Hot Dog Eating Competition, enjoy the rides at Luna Park and take in one of the best beachside displays.
 This will be a day to remember, as you retell the story of heading to see one of the most acclaimed events in competitive eating.
 Best part?
 The day is one of the most economical.
 From free entertainment at the Nathan's Hot Dog contest to a free fireworks display and free access to the beach, you will have one of the most budget friendly holidays.

 Maybe fireworks aren't your thing, that's okay, there are still a plethora of other reasons to visit Coney Island.
 Instead of taking a scuba trip to see underneath the water and the world deep within the ocean, travel to the New York Aquarium, which is located in the heart of Coney Island, where you explore the shark tank (No, Mr. Wonderful isn't there).
 Or if you just want to score some of the best pizza in Brooklyn, head to the historic Totonno's.
-Coney Island is also home to a new Ford Amphitheater which opened in 2016.
-The 2017 lineup will be announced soon
+Coney Island is also home to a new Ford Amphitheater which has a popular summer concert series.